The Government set out its definition of British Values in the 2011 Prevent Strategy, and these values have been reiterated this year (2021-22).

 Picture News Further Support

-Our new weekly virtual assemblies will be available for you to watch and share with parents at home every Friday at 9am from our video channel, and also from on Facebook page.
+Our new weekly virtual assemblies will be available for you to watch and share with parents at home every Friday at 9am from our video channel, and also from the Facebook page.
 Feel free to send the link for children to watch and send across any additional parts of the weekly pack to support home learning.